meob/db2txt/README.md

 * `current_query` reports most intresting information about current database avtivities
 * `locks` reports current locks giving precedence to blocking locks
 * `tuning_parameters` most intresting tuning parameters and statistics
-* `query_top20` most time consuming queries
+* `query_top20` top time consuming queries
 * `replication` replication and similar features are reported in this section
 * `biggest_objects` space usage from different points of view
 * `all_parameters` all database parameters
 * `global_status` database status details

-Some queries can have a large number of records (eg. all_parameters) and had been limited to 29 row; of course le limit can be easly removed.
+Some queries can have a large number of records (eg. all_parameters) and have been limited to 29 rows; of course the limit can be easly changed to better suite your needs.

 ## Usage